paulrosen/abcjs/README.md

 }
 ```

-## Historical abcjs Packages 6.0.0.27
+## Historical abcjs Packages 6.0.0-beta.27

 Old versions of abcjs have been removed from this repo.
-If you are looking for them, you can find them here: https://github.com/paulrosen/historical-abcjs-versions
+If you are looking for them, you can find them here: [Historical Versions](https://github.com/paulrosen/historical-abcjs-versions)

-## Breaking change when using midi.js for 6.0.0.26
+## Breaking change when using midi.js for 6.0.0-beta.26

 The midi.js package is no longer a direct dependency, it is now a peerDependency so it is not included by default.
 That way, users who aren't using the old style of sound generation won't need to load the package.
 If you are using the old style that uses midi.js, include this line in your `package.json` file: